cameron-cunningham-ix/SimpleRayTracer/README.md

 After building the project, you can run the ray tracer from the build directory:

-    Debug/SimpleRayTracer.exe
+    Debug\SimpleRayTracer.exe

 Once launched, the SDL window will open and start displaying the image as it’s progressively rendered.

 Project Structure

-    src/ - Contains the source files for the ray tracer include/ - Header files for the ray tracer, environmap pictures CMakeLists.txt - CMake build configuration
+    src\ - Contains the source files for the ray tracer include\ - Header files for the ray tracer, environmap pictures CMakeLists.txt - CMake build configuration
-    third_party/ - External libraries and dependencies (SDL2, stb_image)
+    third_party\ - External libraries and dependencies (SDL2, stb_image)

 Future Improvements